Shubhamx18/docker-workbench/02-Images-and-Dockerfile/image-management.md

 | `prod`, `dev` | Environment-specific variants |
 | `1.0.0` | Semantic versioning |

-> ⚠️ Avoid relying on `latest` in production — always use explicit version tags.
+> Avoid relying on `latest` in production — always use explicit version tags.

 ---

-## 🛠 Making Changes Inside a Running Container
+## Making Changes Inside a Running Container

-For testing or debugging, you can enter a container and modify it manually:
+For testing or debugging, you can enter a container and modify it manually.

 **Step 1:** Start an interactive container